bbaillif/genbench3d/README.md

 You can download the data used in the manuscript on [figshare](https://figshare.com/articles/dataset/Data_for_Benchmarking_structure-based_3D_generative_models_with_GenBench3D/26139496)

-I produced the paper results using the benchmark.py and structure_based_benchmark.py scripts.
+I produced the paper results using the benchmark.py, benchmark_baselines.py and structure_based_benchmark.py scripts.
 I created classes to handle the retrieval of generated molecules (and minimization) for each model, and benchmarked for each target of the 100 targets in the CrossDocked test set (minus 24 targets for which ResGen generated no molecules).
 All targets in test_set/ligand_filenames.txt, and the actual subset used for benchmarking in test_set/ligand_filenames_subset.txt, the latter file was generated with `python get_test_subset.py`.

-Analysis of the results was done with benchmark.ipynb and structure_based_benchmark.ipynb (not the cleanest notebooks, but you should be able to run it with the genbench3d environement).
+Analysis of the results was done with benchmark.ipynb, structure_based_benchmark.ipynb and pattern_distributions.ipynb (not the cleanest notebooks, but you should be able to run it with the genbench3d environement).

 ## Scripting